vidaxl-com/cowlog/packages/unlimited-curry/README.md

 ## Example async basic
-As you see this example looks just a bit different, but his small difference not calling the empty parenthesis makes the first callbacks execution async as well. technically it is a setTimeout(()=>{}, 0) you can google it, that was enlightening for me, maybe you will enjoy that too.
-Later in this documentation I will describe
+As you see this example looks just a bit different, but his small difference not calling the empty parenthesis makes the first callbacks execution async as well.
-Why I had to make this choice, but for now please consult the source, you will not miss it.
+Technically it is a setTimeout(()=>{}, 0) you can google it, that was enlightening for me, maybe you would enjoy that doing so.
+Later in this documentation, for now, please consult the source.

 ```javascript 1.8
 const unlimitedCurry = require('unlimited-curry')